Approved December 01, 2019 (Effective from February 03, 2020)

-- Elections of Officers will be conducted at the discretion of the Board.
+- The Board shall choose the Officers at the first Board Meeting after an election.
+Otherwise, elections of Officers will be conducted at the discretion of the Board.

-- If more than one person is nominated for any Officer position then Directors will vote for each such person on a First Past the Post basis.
-In the event that no candidate achieves an absolute majority from such vote, then all but the two candidates who received the most votes will be eliminated, and a second round of voting undertaken, with the candidate who then achieves a Simple Majority of votes in favor elected.
-In the event of an equality of votes between the two final candidates, the Board President shall have an additional or casting vote.
+- If more than one person is nominated for any Officer position then Board Directors will vote for each such person on a First Past the Post basis.
+In the event that no candidate achieves an absolute majority from such vote, then all but the two candidates who received the most votes will be eliminated, and a second round of voting undertaken, with the candidate who then achieves a Simple-Majority of votes in favor being elected.
+In the event of an equality of votes between the two final candidates, the Chairperson shall have an additional or casting vote.